 Implications for Parenting Support

 These findings have crucial implications for parenting support programs.
-Understanding that empathy and relationship satisfaction are critical components of responsive parenting can help in designing more effective parenting courses and interventions.
-Programs that aim to enhance parental empathy and help parents navigate their romantic relationships could improve parenting behaviors significantly.
+Empathy and relationship satisfaction are critical aspects of responsive parenting.
+These traits can help design more effective parenting courses and interventions.
+Programs that aim to enhance parental empathy and help parents navigate their romantic relationships could significantly improve parenting behaviors.
 Really, we can do so much with this information.

 Moreover, recognizing the potential discrepancies between how parents view their behavior and how they actually interact with their children can help professionals provide more tailored advice and support.
 Encouraging honest self-assessment and providing strategies to improve real-time interactions with children can bridge the gap between intent and action in parenting.